-Please send us an enquiry with your training needs and we will give you information on the best available options to continue training your dog!
+Alternatively please send us an enquiry with your training needs and we will give you information on the best available options for you and your dog!

 Advanced Skills class incorporates different types of classes into one.
 Assistance Dog Training, Treiball, Doggy Dancing, Trick Dog Training and Scent Detection Training.
 We can help you to train one of these areas or multiple.